Rediwed/Stock-Tracker/README.md

 # 📦 Stock Tracker

-A cross-platform household food, liquid & medicine inventory tracker — delivered as a locally hosted web application with a dark, modern UI.
+A cross-platform household food, liquid & medicine inventory tracker delivered as a locally hosted web application with a modern UI.

 Built for households that want to track what they have in stock, how long it'll last, and when things expire.